svalinn/DAGMC/doc/usersguide/index.rst

 as it does the most work for you, however if you are interested in only a specific physics engine one of the basic workflows may interest you more.
-We still would recommend the UW2 workflow as it offers robust and tested way of material creation.
+We still would recommend the UW2 workflow as it offers robust and tested methods for material creation.

 ..  toctree::
     :maxdepth: 1